timrauhut/feedify/README.md

 - `outputFilePath` (string): The file path where your Atom feed will be written.
 - `feedURL` (string): The URL of your feed.
 - `feedTitle` (string): The title of your feed.
+- `selectors`: An object representing the CSS selectors for the necessary elements in the HTML files.
+This object should have the following properties:
+    - `title`: The CSS selector for the post title.
+    - `url`: The CSS selector for the post URL.
+    - `summary`: The CSS selector for the post summary.
+    - `date`: The CSS selector for the post date.
+    - `author`: The CSS selector for the post author.

+Please note that the CSS selectors should directly refer to the respective elements in the HTML files.
+Each HTML file is considered as a separate post.

 ## Functions